Oracle SQL (Genius Series Book 21)

 The IN List is an Excellent Technique

-IN List vs. OR brings the same Results
+IN List vs. OR Brings the Same Resul

 The IN List Can Use Character Data